CenterForSpatialResearch/mapping_architecture_urbanism_humanities/10_WebMapping3.md

 ![Button indicator]

 So far so good.
 We have the user interaction down, but now we need to keep track of the path itself as a sequence of points.
-We'll do that with an array, which we declare with our other variables like this:
+We'll do that with a variable we will call `path`, which we'll make an array, and we can declare it with our other variables like this:

 ```javascript
 let active = false